CQCL/qujax/paper.md

 # Statement of need

-JAX is emerging as a state-of-the-art library for high-perfomance scientific computation in Python due to is composability, automatic differentiation and support for GPUs/TPUs, as well as adopting the NumPy [@numpy] API resulting in a low barrier to entry.
+JAX is emerging as a state-of-the-art library for high-perfomance scientific computation in Python due to its composability, automatic differentiation and support for GPUs/TPUs, as well as adopting the NumPy [@numpy] API resulting in a low barrier to entry.

 `qujax` is a lightweight, purely functional library written entirely in JAX,